agencyenterprise/zkgraph-bnb-hack/README.md

 ```

 ### On-Chain Verifier
 We also created a simple on-chain verifier using noir's ZK DSL.
 The noir code implements the assertions required on the zkgraph verifier.
-Through the use of proof recursion, we can attest the validity of the original computation on-chain (https://www.youtube.com/watch?v=0LW-qeVe6QI), and by using noir, we can do that on-chain.
-In this hackathon, we mainly constructed the on-chain verifier as a toy experiment outlining how one can create an on-chain verifier for a GKR (https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/2008-DelegatingComputation.pdf) based protocols such as Libra.
+Through the use of [proof recursion](https://www.youtube.com/watch?v=0LW-qeVe6QI), we can attest the validity of the original computation on-chain, and by using noir, we can do that on-chain.
+In this hackathon, we mainly constructed the on-chain verifier as a toy experiment outlining how one can create an on-chain verifier for a [GKR-based](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/2008-DelegatingComputation.pdf) protocols such as Libra.

 #### Installing noir dependencies